onflow/fusd/README.md

-# DEPRECATED
+# DEPRECATED (DO NOT USE IT)

 This repository exists only for historical purpose

 Flow deprecated use of FUSD in favour or USDC